 Anyone who is remotely familiar with the British culture knows that the Wallace and Gromit cartoons and movies are a huge part of that.
 And guess what?!
 They were filmed in Bristol!
 Since then, Bristol has celebrated this fact with several charity schemes involving fun, vibrant and colourful (there’s that word again!) statues of the Wallace and Gromit characters.
 Just take a look at what they’ve been up to over the years in aid of raising millions for the Wallace & Gromit’s Grand Appeal – the Bristol Children’s Hospital Charity.

 20. Ribena was invented here… say what?!

 Ribena was originally manufactured by Bristol-based food and drink company HW Carter as a blackcurrant squash.
 As part of an experiment, Ribena was invented in Bristol by Vernon Charley, a scientist at the University of Bristol in 1933.
 Then in 1938, the new drink was launched under the name of Ribena.
 Did you know?
 The name Ribena comes from the botanical name for the blackcurrant, which is Ribes nigrum.

-I could go on for hours and hours, days and days discussing all the best things about Bristol and explaining why it’s so easy to fall in love with the city, but I think 20 reasons is more than enough to get my point across.
-What are some of the reasons you think Bristol is so easy to fall in love with?
+I could go on for hours and hours, days and days discussing all the best things about Bristol and why you should visit, but I think 20 reasons is more than enough to get my point across.
+What are some of the reasons you think a visit to Bristol is needed?
 Jot a few thoughts down in the comments section below…